Carl August Ehrensvärd (1858–1944)

-Count Carl August Ehrensvärd (16 September 1858 – 16 February 1944) was a Swedish Navy admiral, politician and Minister for Naval Affairs 1907–1911.
+Count Carl August Ehrensvärd (16 September 1858 – 16 February 1944) was a Swedish Navy admiral, politician and Minister for Naval Affairs from 1907 to 1911.

 Early life

 Ehrensvärd was born on 16 September 1858 at Tosterup Castle, Tomelilla Municipality, Sweden, the son of County Governor Albert Ehrensvärd and his wife Ingeborg Hedvig Vogt (from Norway).
 He had fours siblings; Albert Ehrensvärd (1867–1940), Henriette Eleonore Ingeborg Ehrensvärd (born 1853), Anna Louise Dorotée (born 1855) and Augustine Sofia Amalia (1862–1944).

 Career

 He became underlöjtnant in the Swedish Navy in 1878 and lieutenant (kapten) in 1889.
 Ehrensvärd was promoted to lieutenant commander in 1900 and to commander in 1903.
 He was head of the Military Office of the Ministry for Naval Affairs from 1904 to 1906 and he was promoted to captain in 1905.
 Ehrensvärd was chief of the shipyard in Karlskrona in 1906 and Council of State (statsråd) and head of the Ministry for Naval Affairs from 4 December 1907 to 30 June 1910.
 Ehrensvärd then promoted to rear admiral in 1910 and appointed station commander in Stockholm.
 In 1916 he was appointed Inspector of the Navy's Exercises at Sea and the year after Ehrensvärd was promoted to vice admiral.

 In 1919 Ehrensvärd was appointed Highest Commander of the Coastal Fleet and he was then commanding admiral and station commander in Karlskrona from 1919 to 1923.
 He was first adjutant of Gustaf V of Sweden and was appointed chief of His Majesty's Military Staff in 1924.
 Ehrensvärd was promoted to full admiral in 1926, three years after he retired from the navy.